fxlin/uva-os-main/docs/rpi3/rpi3-setup.md

 > Some old adapters no longer works for WSL2 (Windows driver issues); however they still works for Linux/VM.

-- A 32GB micro SD card preloaded with firmware
+- A 32GB micro SD card

 - A SD card reader